oracle/weblogic-logging-exporter/README.md

    Note that you must give a unique `domainUID` to each domain.
 This value is used to filter logs by domain when you send the logs from multiple domains to the same Elasticsearch server.
 If you are using the WebLogic Kubernetes Operator, it is strongly recommended that you use the same `domainUID` value that you use for the domain.

+   It is also strongly recommended that you consider using a different Elastcsearch index name for each domain.

    If you prefer to place the configuration file in a different location, you can set the environment variable `WEBLOGIC_LOGGING_EXPORTE_CONFIG_FILE` to point to the location of the file.